ggomes/otm-tools/README.md

 ## Python ##

 **1.** `otm-tools` uses py4j to communicate between OTM and Python code.
 The `python/javacnct` folder contains the connector class for the Java side.
-Tou will need Apache Maven to build this code.
+You will need Apache Maven to build this code.
 Follow [these instructions](https://maven.apache.org/install.html) to install Maven if you do not already have it.

 **2.** Test your Maven installation:
 ```BASH